SFe-Team-was-taken/SFe/sfe-specification-4.0u16.md

   SFTransform sfModTransOper;
 };
 ```

 The `DMOD` sub-chunk replaces all default modulators at load time, and acts exactly like the default modulator list in legacy SF2.04.

 If the `DMOD` sub-chunk is present but without any modulators, then there are no default modulators.
 The legacy SF2.04 default modulator list is *not* reloaded.

+### 5.6.13 xdta-list sub-chunk (Update 16)

+The `xdta-list` sub-chunk is nested inside the `INFO-list` sub-chunk.
+It is optional and contains a replication of the `pdta-list` sub-chunks in the same order.
+Refer to section 5.8 for more information.

+Information about `pdta-list` sub-chunk behaviour in `xdta-list` is described in the corresponding sections.

+SFe programs should only write an `xdta-list` sub-chunk if standard `pdta-list` limits are exceeded, but if it is unclear whether this is the case, this sub-chunk should be written anyway.

+If the `xdta-list` sub-chunk is present but doesn't match the `pdta-list` chunk, then the `pdta-list` chunk takes precedence and the `xdta-list` sub-chunk is ignored.

+If the `xdta-list` sub-chunk is missing, then the `pdta-list` chunk should be loaded.

 ## 5.7 sdta-list chunk